shadeed/a11ymatters/_posts/2016-07-08-beginner-guide-to-web-accessibility.markdown

 - **Browsing the web without a mouse.** You will need to browse a website with your keyboard until you get a new mouse.
 During that time, if a website is not built well, you won't be able to accomplish your tasks as usual and so this will result in a bad experience.

-- **Decrease the laptop brightness.** Using light colors for text will appear quickly when the screen brightness is decreased.
-Always, be sure that the color contrast meets the
+- **Decrease the laptop brightness to save some battery life.** Using light colors for the text will make it very hard to read when the brightness is decreased.
+Use tools to [evaluate](http://webaim.org/resources/contrastchecker/) the contrast of your colors.

 - Trying to read small text without your glasses.